You are here

-- Demonstrate proficiency in coursework (at the graduate level) in core geological topics
+- Students will demonstrate proficiency in coursework (at the graduate level) in core geological topics.

-- Demonstrate acquisition of new research skills in field methodologies, data collection, and/or data processing.
+- Students will demonstrate acquisition of new research skills in field methodologies, data collection, and/or data processing.

-- Demonstrate graduate-level proficiency in the design of research, using appropriate methodology to address a geological problem.
+- Students will demonstrate graduate-level proficiency in the design of research, using appropriate methodology to address a geological problem.

-- Demonstrate proficiency in written and oral professional communications to scientific audiences, including research proposals and reporting of research outcomes.
+- Students will demonstrate proficiency in written and oral professional communications to scientific audiences, including research proposals and reporting of research outcomes.

-- Demonstrate ability to articulate scientific questions and outcomes to a general audience at a public final thesis defense.
+- Students will demonstrate ability to articulate scientific questions and outcomes to a general audience at a public defense final.

-- Demonstrate readiness for the professional workforce, through scholarly independence, collaboration with peers, transfer of scientific knowledge to the general public, and/or interaction with experts in their field outside of UMD.
+- Students will demonstrate readiness for the professional workforce through scholarly independence, collaboration with peers, transfer of scientific knowledge to the general public, and/or interaction with experts in their field outside of UMD.